kshedden/case_studies/methods/glm.md

 is the antiderivative of
 $\partial \mu/\partial \beta \cdot (y - \mu) / V(\mu)$.
 Therefore,
-this expression can be seen as providing a concrete quasi-likelihood that exhibits the mean and variance structures we have chosen to fit to our data.
-This has been used to produce quasi-likelihood counterparts to important quantities from likelihood analysis, including AIC, score testing, and log-likelihood ratio testing.
+this expression can be seen as providing a quasi-likelihood function corresponding to the quasi-score function.
+This quasi-likelihood may not be an actual likelihood, but it can be used to produce quasi-likelihood counterparts to important quantities from likelihood analysis, including AIC, score testing, and log-likelihood ratio testing.
 Note that the AIC derived from Wedderburn's